Chrysalidocarpus decaryi

-Dypsis decaryi, commonly known as the triangle palm, is a species of flowering plant in the Arecaceae family.
+Chrysalidocarpus decaryi, commonly known as the triangle palm, is a species of flowering plant in the Arecaceae family.

 Naming and taxonomy

-This species' scientific name is Dypsis decaryi and it is a member of the Arecaceae family.
+This species' scientific name is Chrysalidocarpus decaryi and it is a member of the Arecaceae family.
 Its common name is triangle palm, owing to the triangular shape of the trunk formed by the growth of its fronds.

 Distribution

-Dypsis decaryi is indigenous to the Madagascar rainforest.
+Chrysalidocarpus decaryi is indigenous to the Madagascar rainforest.

 Description

 Some specimens grow to a height of some 15 m in the wild; however, it is relatively new to cultivation, so outside its native habitat it rarely achieves anything like that height.
 It grows well in containers.

 The leaves are about 2.5 m in length, growing almost upright from the trunk and arching gracefully outward about a metre from their tips.
 The leaf bases are arranged in three vertical columns set about 120 degrees apart on the main stem, forming a triangular shape in cross section.
 This shape has given rise to the palm's common name.

 The inflorescences branch out from the axils of the lower leaves.
 They produce yellow and green flowers that later produce round black fruit about 25 mm in diameter.